 - 20% of product purchases begin on social media

-- 83% of Facebook & Instagram users discover new products on the platforms
+- 83% of Facebook and Instagram users discover new products on the platforms

-- 81% of Facebook & Instagram users research products on the platform
+- 81% of Facebook and Instagram users research products on the platform

 - 18% of eCommerce traffic comes from paid search (Google PPC)

-Tip: Be sure to link to your store on your social media profile pages, and add links to your website on product posts to encourage a purchase.
-Some social media platforms like Facebook and Instagram also double as marketplaces, and allow shoppers to discover and make a purchase all from within their platform.
+Tip: Be sure to link to your store on your social media profile pages, and add links to your website on product posts to encourage purchasing.
+Some social media platforms like Facebook and Instagram also double as marketplaces, allowing shoppers to discover and make a purchase all within their platform.

 3) Stay consistent across channels

-Your traffic comes from a diverse set of sources, and even though not all traffic results in a purchase, it’s important to keep your messaging consistent.
+Your traffic comes from a multitude of sources, and even though not all traffic results in a purchase, it’s important to keep your messaging consistent.

-Buyers who discover products on one channel, like Facebook or Google Search, are likely to research and look the product up on multiple channels.
+Buyers who discover products on one channel, like Facebook or Google search, are likely to research a product on multiple channels.
 This might eventually result in a purchase on Amazon, Walmart.com, or your own store.
-But just because a channel isn’t making sales, doesn’t mean it’s not a crucial element in your sales funnel.
+But just because a channel isn’t making sales doesn’t mean it’s not a crucial element of your sales funnel.

-For example, if a consumer discovers and likes your product, price, and messaging on social media, then doesn’t recognize you on Amazon, they could go to a competitor instead.
+For example, if a consumer discovers and likes your product, price, and messaging on social media, but doesn’t recognize you on Amazon, they could go to a competitor instead.